alekssadowski95/OpenOMP/README.md

 ![](readme-images/openomp-user-items.png)

 ### Users accounts
-Users can create their own accounts with their email and a password.
+Users can create their own accounts with using a username and a password.

 ![](readme-images/openomp-user-login.png)